renatokuipers/Octization-vs.-Quantization/README.md

 ### Octization

-Octization is a novel approach that represents weights in an octal system.
-This approach aims to offer a different granularity in quantization, which can sometimes provide better performance due to the unique representation scheme.
+Octization is a self-made approach that represents weights in an octal system.
+This approach aims to offer a different granularity in quantization, which can sometimes (but most of the time) provide better performance due to the unique representation scheme.

 **Code Snippet for Octization:**